Susan Blair MBACP, Grad.Dip.Couns.

 What to expect in your first session.

 I have a variety of appointment times available and full information about this and my fees is listed later in my profile.
 There is street parking outside my practice and good public transport links.
-There are stairs to my counselling room but if you have a disability we could discuss alternative arrangements.

 Qualified in 2003

 I qualified with a graduate diploma in counselling from the University of York St John in 2003.
 During my training I worked as a volunteer counsellor for York Alcohol Advice Service.
 After qualifying I developed my private practise taking clients from Yorkshire MESMAC, employee assistance programmes and self referrals.
 I also worked at a private counselling and psychotherapy centre in Harrogate where I took referrals from doctors, voluntary sector agencies, employers and self referrals.
 I have worked with a wide variety of problems.

 I have experience of working on both a short and long term basis.
 Short term therapy can be useful for identifying problems and changing behaviour while long term therapy explores the roots of problems and has the potential to provide deep and lasting change.
 There is no right or wrong way forward it is always an individual process.

 I am a registered member of the BACP and abide by its code of ethics.

 Training, qualifications & experience

 I Graduate Diploma in Counselling - University of York St John - 2003

 Certificate in Counselling Supervision - Paradigm Campbell Associates - 2016